turingcompl33t/crafting-interpreters/notes/BytecodeVirtualMachine.md

 We adopt a two-level representation for Lox values.
 Small values are stored inline in the `Value` representation.
 In contrast, types like strings, instances, and functions will have their memory allocated on the heap and the `Value` itself will only maintain a pointer to the object itself.
 Thus we have two different "kinds" of types in our Lox implementation: primitive types and object types (need better identifiers here?).

 This was a super fun chapter.
 The ability to represent arbitrary object-style values in Lox is a huge addition to the language, and the choices we make here are very consequential ones for performance.

+**Hash Tables**

+I recoil a little bit from the use of a hashtable implementation that is not totally generic - we hardcode the use of Lox StringObjects as the key type in the table, and use Lox Values as the mapped value.

+String interning is a new concept.

+Thinking about what operations are common in language implementation, and how to make them fast.

+Why are string lookups common in Lox?
+Is this the case for any dynamic language?